nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/provisioning.rst

 To configure and program the sample, complete the following steps:

 1. Make the sample programmable to multiple devices by removing all hard coded credentials.
 This can be done by setting the :ref:`CONFIG_APP_LWM2M_PSK <CONFIG_APP_LWM2M_PSK>` Kconfig option to empty value.
 #.
-Enable bootstrapping using the configuration overlay file :file:`overlay-avsystem-bootstrap.conf`.
+Enable bootstrapping using the configuration overlay file :file:`overlay-avsystem-bootstrap.conf` or :file:`overlay-leshan-bootstrap.conf`.
    Bootstrapping is required for an LwM2M client to rotate security credentials.
 #.
 Prepare the production script or steps for your nRF91 Series device.
 #.
 Program the sample.